History in the making

-Back for a 4th season, Dream.State, a State of Hockey production and presented by Adidas, Season IV followed the St. Paul Johnson Governors throughout their season.
-SSQTCH was this season with telling as much background outside of hockey to share the character and quality of this group of Governors.
+Back for a fourth season, Dream.State, a State of Hockey production and presented by Adidas, Season IV followed the St. Paul Johnson Governors throughout their season.
+In addition to telling the story of the team and players on the ice, SSQTCH was tasked with sharing stories outside of hockey to share the character and quality of this group of Governors.
 Produced, Directed and Edited by SSQTCH, in partnership with Public Works agency.

 Dream.State.
 Season III

 A State of Hockey Production and presented by Adidas, Dream.
 State.
 Season III followed the defending state hockey champions, the Minnetonka Skippers.
 Produced, Directed and Edited by SSQTCH, in partnership with Public Works agency, SSQTCH captured the Skippers charge towards State, from tryouts, to Hockey Day and into the playoffs.
 Watch as the Skippers sail through their season with hopes of making it back to the Xcel Energy Center to defend their title.

 Six 23 minute episodes were delivered within five weeks, with the final two episodes being filmed and edited week of delivery.
 Season III ratings were higher than previous years online and on air, continuing to grow the audience and the series.

 Season III won a Regional Emmy award for Sports Documentary.

 In 2018, The Minikahda Club, one of Minnesota's most historic golf courses, decided it was time to restore and re-grass the course.
 Restoration architecture and re-grassing is a high stakes and delicate process that is a rare occurrence, and SSQTCH embarked on an independent and zero-budget, documentary effort to capture the major steps in the project.
 Follow along as Jeff and his team bring to life a new generation of grasses at The Minikahda Club.

 Barton Performance Horses